SBS World News Channel: History

 The backlash resulting from these events prompted SBS to begin showing disclaimers before all externally produced bulletins, distancing the broadcaster from each bulletin's editorial content.

 Genre restrictions imposed by the Australian government on digital multi-channelling were lifted along with the media ownership laws passed through the Australian parliament on 18 October 2006.

 Between broadcasts, a commercial for the channel was shown.
 The dialogue is as follows:

 The SBS World News Channel delivers more than 200 news programs from around the globe each week, providing an up to date and varied perspective on the headlines of the day.
 Each bulletin is in the language and format of the country of origin.
 From 5:20am Monday to Saturday, continuous telecasts from international broadcasters via satellite from some of the most respected news bureaus of the world, From 7:00am Sundays, news reviews and magazine style information programs.
 The most comprehensive international news channel in the world, with unparalleled access to continuing news and current affairs from 17 countries in languages other than English.
 Available only on the SBS World News Channel.

 The channel was set up as an experimental full service channel.

 SBS World News Channel was broadcast on channel 33 from its launch until 29 January 2009, when it was moved to channel 32.
 Thereafter, a simulcast of SBS was shown on channel 33.
-SBS World News Channel was closed and replaced by SBS 2 on 1 June 2009.
+SBS World News Channel was closed and replaced by SBS2 on 1 June 2009.